 We now examine potential factors associated with lower land values and building heights in KIP.
 In line with the policy makers' perception that upgrading makes slums more persistent, we consistently find that KIP areas are more likely to be informal across all proxies of informality.
-We find less support for other channels, such as direct effects of KIP upgrades and current public amenities.
+Several aspects can contribute to delayed formalization: upgraded slums could be less likely to be redeveloped because they are more crowded, because they have higher neighborhood quality, or because of more established perceived ownership rights by residents.
+Below, we consider household density and amenities.